These grants are made possible in part by donations to the SMT-Forward campaign.

 SMT members may receive subventions once over a three-year period, and only one SMT subvention grant will be awarded to support a given project.
 Priority will be given to applications from junior scholars.

 For publication requests, subvention funds may be applied to the copying and setting of musical examples, the payment of copyright or permission fees, the production of graphic and illustrative material, and the development of any relevant computer software, audio material, or other multi-media components essential to the publication.
-Funds are not intended to support the basic costs of publication (copyediting, in-house production, printing, binding, or distribution, including open access).
+Subvention funds are not intended to support the basic costs of publication (copyediting, in-house production, printing, binding, or distribution, including open access), textbooks, or publication by for-profit/vanity presses.

-Subventions are not awarded for travel to the SMT Annual Meeting or for Interest Group or Standing Committee activities at the Annual Meeting.
+Subventions are not awarded for research-related or conference travel, or for Interest Group or Standing Committee activities at the Annual Meeting.
 (However, events external to the Annual Meeting, such as pre-conference activities, can be eligible for Subventions if they fit the guidelines above.)
-Applicants who seek funding for travel to the Annual Meeting should instead consult the guidelines for Travel Grants (including Family Care Grants); costs associated with Interest Group or Standing Committee activities at the Annual Meeting should refer to the Subventions for Events at the Annual Meeting
+Applicants who seek funding for travel to the Annual Meeting should instead consult the guidelines for Travel Grants (including Family Care Grants); costs associated with Interest Group or Standing Committee activities at the Annual Meeting should refer to the Subventions for Events at the Annual Meeting.

 Applicants may request funding up to $1500; however, given the limited funds available and the desire to support as many deserving requests as possible, grants may be made in smaller amounts.